MighTy-Weaver/COVID19-NER/README.md

 We've experimented on two more model structures: BiLSTM + BiLSTM and LSTM + BiLSTM.
 User can pass a parameter called `model` to decide which lstm structure to use.

-With two layers of Bi-LSTM and basically trained on 40 epochs, we can get a accuracy of 93.25% on the validation set, which is quite high than the original single BiLSTM layer.
+With two layers of Bi-LSTM and basically trained on 40 epochs, we can get a accuracy of 93.05% on the validation set, which is quite high than the original single BiLSTM layer.

+### 5. Word2vec model  introduced (2020/11/24) :

+---

+We introduced a new word2vec model for the embedding rather than Glove.
+We tried for two times, the first time we use the `word2vec-google-news-300` pretrained model for embedding, it is relatively old and haven't been updated for years but still shows a good results with final accuracy `0.9201`.

+And we are also thinking about that maybe using our own database to train the model is better, since the sentences are all in the specific domain.
+So we next use the word2vec to train on the given dataset and use this as embedding.
+The final accuracy is `0.9253`, which is slightly better.